bsdpot/potluck/mastodon-s3/README.md

 S3 storage also needs a frontend such as ```nginx-s3-nomad``` configured beforehand.

-Deploying the image or flavour should be quite straight forward and not take more than a few minutes.
+Deploying the image or flavour should be quite straight forward, however it will take some time to become functional.
+This is not a fast image to boot!

 # Requirements